DmitryRendov/mob-terraform/ACCOUNT_MANAGMENT.md

 ```

 ### AWS Config Rules
-Find the latest version of the all-accounts-aws-config-rules module and run `make new-account-(name)'.
+Find the latest version of the /modules/base/aws-config module and run `make new-account-(name)'.
 Commit main.tf in the module and create a pull request.
 Run `make apply` in audit/roles/aws-config

 #### Create foundational roles
 - networking

 ## Delete an AWS account in Terraform

->NOTE: The following is mostly in hs-terraform repo.
+>NOTE: The following is mostly in mob-terraform repo.
 Pretty much "Add an AWS account" in reverse with some exceptions.

 #### Remove remote access for users to account: bastion/core/.
 This will be done in two phases.
 - First, create PR to delete account access from the users from bastion/global/core/*